Comedy is Not a Laughing Matter

 Is must have been unusual to have such a free upbringing in the Middle East?

 Very unusual — I realize now that my dad was a feminist.
 We walked around in bathing suits.
 If anybody said something to him, he’d say, “These are my daughters.
 You have to control your sexuality.
-I don’t give a shit what you’re thinking, if your thinking sexually, that’s your problem.
+I don’t give a shit what you’re thinking, if you’re thinking sexual things, that’s your problem.
 These are innocent little girls and they’re going to walk around in bathing suits.”

 You have done the rounds in New York clubs.
 How many women comedians are there?